sroberts/sroberts.github.io/_posts/2016-01-19-travel-opsec.md

 Borrower laptops are a common approach, though I'm not crazy about them.
 While they may limit exposure they have three failings:

 1. To make them useful they still get loaded up with some (if limited) data (the whole thing we want to avoid).
-2. they aren't inheriently harder to compromise than the users own laptop.
+2. They aren't inheriently harder to compromise than the users own laptop.
 3. Since they aren't the users _own system_ the user is often less careful with it, resulting in risk.

-To this end the CrowdStrike team released some of their [scripts for setting up an ArchLinux laptop for travel](https://github.com/CrowdStrike/travel-laptop) which looks ideal for setting up loaner laptops.
+To this end the CrowdStrike team released some of their [scripts for setting up an ArchLinux laptop for travel](https://github.com/CrowdStrike/travel-laptop) which looks like an solid solution for setting up loaner laptops.

 I'm a far bigger fan of devices like my [iPad](http://www.apple.com/ipad/) or [Chromebook](http://www.dell.com/us/business/p/chromebook-11/pd?oc=cacb003&model_id=chromebook-11&l=en&s=bsd) for travel.
 They're easy to wipe & reset, don't store much data, designed to resist attack, and cheaper than a full laptop.